veracity/veracity-documentation/sections/vap/admin-tab/manage-entities.md

 * Is a way of grouping and structuring your reports.
 * Represents the top-level concepts such as companies, projects or assets.

-To understand better what an entity is, think of your VAP service as a filling cabinet.
+To understand better what an entity is, think of your VAP service as a filing cabinet.
 Then, entities would be folders inside this cabinet.
-Finally, Power BI reports, PDFs, images, and web apps would be documents within a folder inside the filling cabinet.
+Finally, Power BI reports, PDFs, images, and web apps would be documents within a folder inside the filing cabinet.

 ## To manage entities
 The "Manage Entities" page shows all entities created in your VAP service.
 To sort them by a specific column, select the column.